LaurentOngaro/UEVaultManager/docs/source/usage.rst

-       auth             Authenticate with the Epic Games Store cleanup          Remove old temporary, metadata, and manifest files info             Prints info about specified app name or manifest list             List available assets.
+       auth             Authenticate with the Epic Games Store cleanup          Remove old temporary, metadata, and manifest files info             Prints info about specified app name or manifest list             List the assets you OWNED.
 It could take some time. list-files       List files in manifest
        status           Show UEVaultManager status information.
 Will update the assets list and could take some time. edit             Display a GUI to Edit the file that contains a list of assets.
 Mainly use in conjunction with the list command that could